Who we are

-The Ignatian Volunteer Corps (IVC) is a national organization that is located in 24 cities/regions throughout the country, with Albany being one of the newest locations that was approved in June 2019 by the IVC National Board.
-IVC’s mission is to provides mature men and women the opportunity to serve the needs of people who are poor, to work for a more just society, and to grow deeper in Christian faith by reflecting and praying in the Ignatian tradition.
+IVC’s mission is to provide mature men and women the opportunity to serve the needs of people who are poor, to work for a more just society, and to grow deeper in Christian faith by reflecting and praying in the Ignatian tradition.

-In addition to serving these organizations, the men and women gather with each other each month to reflect on their service experience, and also meet individually once per month with a spiritual reflector.
+In addition to their service, IVC members gather with each other each month to reflect on their service experience, and also have the opportunity to meet individually with a spiritual reflector.
 IVC’s community and spiritual aspects set IVC apart from other volunteer opportunities.
 Reflection is integral to the experience of service in order to, in the words of St. Ignatius,” find God in all things.”
-IVC integrates a spiritual support program into a volunteer’s service.